-Ultrasound done while a baby is in the womb can sometimes detect club foot.
-It is more common for your doctor to diagnose the condition after the infant is born, though, based on the appearance and mobility of the feet and legs.
-In some cases, especially if the club foot is due just to the position of the growing baby (postural club foot), the foot is flexible and can be moved into a normal or nearly normal position after the baby is born.
-In other cases, the foot is more rigid or stiff, and the muscles at the back of the calf are very tight.
+Ultrasound done before your baby is born can sometimes detect clubfoot.
+It is more common for your doctor to diagnose the condition after the infant is born based on how the feet and legs look and move.
+In some cases, especially if the clubfoot is due just to the position of the growing baby before birth (postural clubfoot), the foot is flexible and can be moved into a normal or nearly normal position after the baby is born.
+In other cases, the foot is more stiff, and the muscles at the back of the calf are very tight.

 Author: Healthwise Staff

 Medical Review:John Pope MD - Pediatrics & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.